 Warning: My baked oatmeal is not super-healthy like other recipes you may have run across.
 I add a hefty dose of brown sugar and chocolate chips to mine instead of, say, agave, fresh berries and chia seeds.
 Let’s face it, the fact that this dish tastes like oatmeal chocolate chip cookies is what helps inspire me to reach in the fridge and have some breakfast.

 P.S.
 Many thanks to Java Tea Co. for sending me a sample of The Liberator to play around with in my tea foodie kitchen.
 It’s as heavenly to sip as it is to cook with.

-(Adapted from a recipe sent to me by my fabulous foodie friend, Allison.)
+Adapted by Suzanne Klein, Tea Foodie from a recipe sent to me by my fabulous foodie friend, Allison.

 Makes about 9 oatmeal bars

 2 cups regular rolled oats (not quick or instant)

 1/3 cup brown sugar

 ½ tsp. salt